SoftUni-Internal/interactive-content/EN/06-Forms/01-Directives.md

 js-angular-forms-8-Warning - Use-Renderer2

-In order to use Renderer2, we have to inject it.
+To use Renderer2, we have to inject it.

 This way, we can access its methods and modify the DOM.